A breast abscess is a painful, pus-filled lump that develops under the skin of your breast.

-The main treatment of breast abscess is to drain away the pus from the abscess.
-To do this, a local anesthetic medicine is injected to numb the skin over the infected breast tissue, and using a needle and syringe, the pus is drained.
+The main treatment for a breast abscess is to drain away the pus from the abscess.
+To do this, a local anaesthetic medicine is injected to numb the skin over your infected breast tissue, and using a needle and syringe, the pus is drained.

-If the abscess is large, it will require a bigger cut to let the pus drain out.
+If the abscess is large, it needs a bigger cut to let the pus drain out.
 After the infected area has been drained, it may be left open and packed with sterile gauze or closed with a small tube left in so the pus can drain out.

-Breastfeeding can normally continue unless you are feeling very unwell, or you have had an incision to remove the abscess the makes feeding impossible.
+Breastfeeding can normally continue unless you are feeling very unwell, the abscess is very close to the nipple or you have had an incision to remove the abscess that makes feeding impossible.

 Tips to help with breastfeeding with an abscess

-- Before breastfeeding, place a warm, wet face cloth over the breast for about 15 minutes.
+- Before breastfeeding, place a warm, wet face cloth over your breast for about 15 minutes.
 Try this at least 3 times a day.

 - As you feed, gently massage your whole breast from the outer edge towards the nipple to stimulate milk flow and help relieve blocked ducts.